Examination hell

 Students celebrate entry into the University of Tokyo.

 Examination hell (受験地獄, Juken jigoku) refers to the period between January and March in Japanese society that sees students take important exams to progress onto the next stage of education.
-The term originated to describe the intensity of the Japanese examination system, but has since been applied to other countries, with students often needing to study for large amounts of time in order to be accepted into prestigious schools.
+The term originated to describe the intensity of the Japanese examination system, but has since been applied to other countries, with students often needing to study for large amounts of time in order to be accepted into Japan's more prestigious schools.
 The system has been criticised for the high levels of pressure it puts on students to succeed, and the model of education it encourages.

 Definition

 Examination hell refers to the period of time that students take to study and sit for important school exams that allow them to progress through education.
 The period takes place during late winter, starting around January.
 It usually lasts about eight weeks.
 The term originated in the early 1970s as a shorthand for the rigorous education system and intensity of the examination requirements of Japanese (and later more broadly, East Asian) schools.